 These apps focus on comparing geographic phenomena; the nature of the comparison you choose may depend on your end goal.

-- Compare Analysis—Provide side-by-side comparison of several maps.
-For example, you could use this app to present the results from a variety of different analytic methods, the difference between household income in multiple places, or the difference between household income and home values in a single location.
-The app also provides the ability to open the pop-ups for the same feature in each map to compare the values.
+- Compare—Provide side-by-side or stacked comparison of two maps, two scenes, or one of each.
+For example, you could use this app to present the results from a variety of different analytic methods, the difference between household incomes in multiple places, or the difference between household income and home values in a single location.
+The app also provides the ability to open the pop-ups for the same feature in each map or scene to compare the values.

 - Local Perspective—Compare layers within a buffered distance of an address or point.
 The user can scroll through the collection of layers to gain an understanding of the variation between the layers within the current buffer.
 This is a good choice for showing data comparing the availability of resources such as schools, police stations, fire stations, and hospitals, or for comparing different types of crimes committed near an address.

 - Public Information—Use a swipe tool to hide and reveal a layer in your map.
 This is a good choice for inspecting the difference between two scenarios.
 For example, you could show the difference between current sea level and a projected rise in sea level, or visualize an area before and after a tornado where the user may want to closely inspect the difference between the scenarios at a large scale.
 This supports configuring one swipe layer and allows you to optionally overlay geolocated content from Twitter, Instagram, and Flickr.

 - Story Map Series—This is a good choice when you have a large number of maps or locations to present or if you want to include text and other content with each map.